fmi-ika/plot-tropomi/README.md

 - `date`: date to plot

 ### Configurations
 Configurations for each variable are located in `/conf` directory.
 Configuration .json files are called `variable.json` (e.g. `no2-nrti.json`).
+Different configuration parameters can be used for daily and monthly average plots.

 #### Input configurations
 - `path`: path for input files